 “Ugh, this place!”
 Hay pouted.
 “If it’s not one thing, it’s another!”

-And frankly, she felt that the fact that she was stoned wasn't helping.
+It was all so hard.
+And frankly, she felt that the fact that she was extremely stoned wasn’t helping.

 “Close the door behind you,” she said to Dylan.
 “I need a nap.”

 June had photocopied all of her information sheets, devised her lesson plans and contacted all the schools that were sending students to the opening.
 All was well.
 Elsewhere, the Park was a fury of activity as cooks, engineers, electricians, IT people, plumbers and decorators tried to make everything ready for the big day.
 She alone in all the vast building was done, finished, ready.